|Presque Isle North Pierhead, PA|

-An inspection report of 1837 noted that Erie Harbor was served by a lighthouse and a beacon.
+An inspection report of 1837 noted that Erie Harbor, which it called “the largest and best to be found on Lake Erie,” was served by a lighthouse and a beacon.
 The lighthouse was the Erie Land Lighthouse, which had been erected on a bluff overlooking the harbor in 1818, and the beacon was a light at the entrance to the bay that had just been established.
 In fact, Congress had appropriated $674 on March 3, 1837 for “completing the beacon-light at the end of the pier which forms the entrance into the harbor of Erie.”
 The 1837 report indicated that the beacon was “so situated that it cannot be seen by vessels running down the lake until they are very close to it,” and thus recommended that vessels use the lighthouse to gain the upper entrance to the harbor and then follow the beacon light.

 In 1854, the wooden beacon light received a “catadioptric apparatus of the sixth order, illuminating an arc of 270°,” which replaced the former apparatus that had be described as being “very defective.”
 The beacon light and its new sixth-order lens were destroyed the following year, when a vessel entering the harbor during a gale struck the tower.
 A lens lantern suspended from a gallows frame was displayed on the pier until a replacement tower could be built.